Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 What can I do to prevent typhoid?

 - Ask about the typhoid vaccine.
 You can get the vaccine before you travel to a country where typhoid is common.
+You may need the vaccine if you handle typhoid bacteria or have contact with an infected person.
 Your healthcare provider will tell you when to get the vaccine and which vaccine you need.
 Even after you receive the vaccine, you will need to be careful about foods and drinks while you travel.
 You can still get typhoid even after you receive the vaccine.

 - Choose foods carefully when you travel.
 Do not eat food from street vendors.
 Refrigerate food, and only have pasteurized milk or dairy products.
 Do not eat raw fruits or vegetables.
-Peel fruits and vegetables.
-Do not eat the peelings.
+Only eat foods that are cooked and served hot.
+Avoid buffets.
 Always cook all food thoroughly, and eat food that is steaming hot.

 - Find safe water when you travel.
 Only drink water that has been treated.
 Ask for no ice in your drink, or only have ice made from treated water.
+Drink liquids from sealed or bottled containers.
 Drink bottled water instead of tap water.
 You can also boil water for 1 minute before you drink it.
 Carbonated drinks are safer than drinks that are not carbonated.

 - Your infant has a fever, diarrhea, or is not responsive.